fboydc/frontend-nanodegree-mobile-portfolio/README.md

 ## PREFACE - READ THIS FIRST
-This project has two versions: the optimized/compressed/minified version, and the optimized/non-compressed/non-minified version.
-Please see File Structure section for more information.
-The project work as is, and if you wish to see the final product, it's all under the dist directory (optimized/compressed/minified version).
+This project has two versions: the optimized/compressed/minified version, and the optimized/non-compressed/non-minified version; please see File Structure section for more information.
+The project works as is, and if you wish to see the final product, it's all under the dist directory (optimized/compressed/minified version).

 **NOTE: This project uses Gulp as a build tool, along with other plugins.
 Please see the installation section for more information.
-In fact make sure you install Gulp and get familiarized with it first.This is only necessary if you wish to build the project yourself, that is.**
+In fact make sure you install Gulp and get familiarized with it first.
+This is only necessary if you wish to build the project yourself**

 If you wish to see all the improvements made to the original project in a readable format, then you can see the project under the app directory.
 In the end, both